Alluxio/alluxio/docs/en/ufs/NFS.md

 ./bin/alluxio runTests
 ```

-Visit your NFS volume at `/mtn/nfs` to verify the files and directories created by Alluxio exist.
+Visit your NFS volume at `/mnt/nfs` to verify the files and directories created by Alluxio exist.
-For this test, you should see files named like:
+For this test, you should see files named:

 ```
 /mnt/nfs/default_tests_files/Basic_CACHE_THROUGH